 Visit the Outlook on the web page for the full list of Email and Calendaring tutorials compiled by OIT for campus users.

 OIT has put together Best Practices for those that use the delegation feature to manage their calendar in Exchange Online.
 Visit the Exchange Online Calendaring Best Practices page for more.

 Outlook for Windows, Mac or Mobile

-OIT recommends that users setting up an Exchange Online account with a mail client use Outlook on their desktop or mobile device.
+OIT recommends that users who would like to set up an Exchange Online account with a mail client use Outlook on their desktop and/or mobile device.
 Refer to the following tutorials to help set up your email client: